OurMachinery/themachinery-books/the_machinery_book/src/qa_pipeline/how_to_write_integration_tests.md

 ## **About integration tests**

 Integration testing is the phase in testing software in which individual software modules are combined and tested as a group.
 Integration testing is conducted to evaluate a system's compliance or its interaction as a whole within specified functional requirements.
-Its generally used after unit testing to ensure that the composition of the software works.
+It is generally used after unit testing to ensure that the composition of the software works.
 It is a potent tool to validate certain bugs that are hard to reproduce only after using software extensively.
 You can simulate this with integration tests.
 Besides, it is a very powerful tool validating that a bug fix was successful.

 By their very nature, integration tests are slower and more fragile than unit tests, but they can also find issues that are hard to detect with regular unit tests.
 Each integration test runs in a specific "context", identified by a string hash.
 The context specifies the "scaffolding" is set up before the unit test runs.